RedHatQE/openshift-ci-zstream-trigger/README.md

 ### Check the code

-We use checks tools that are defined in [pre-commit-config](.pre-commit-config.yaml) To install pre-commit:
+Code checks tools that are defined in [pre-commit-config](.pre-commit-config.yaml) To install pre-commit:

 ```bash